Dre Campbell Farm

 9. Damsel Bugs

-These are good bugs for the garden that can eat harmful insects even larger than themselves.
+These are good garden bugs that can eat harmful insects, even those larger than themselves.

 Damsel bugs are most helpful in vegetable gardens.
-They are bugs that eat aphids and small pests, like caterpillars and thrips.
+They are insects that prey on aphids and other small pests, such as caterpillars and thrips.

 These helpful bugs tend to stick around if there are nearby flowering plants.